The 5 Gift Rule on Christmas Changed Everything for My Family

 mom and son on ski lift on mountain

-Can you imagine the idea of giving just 4 gifts to each of your children?
+Can you imagine the idea of giving just 4 or 5 gifts to each of your children?

 I know this tradition might onlinee off shocking if you’re used to going onlinepletely overboard like I used to, but I can’t tell you how many times I’ve seen parents asking on Facebook or Instagram what even to gift their kids because they already have it all…🤔.